The administration app for clubs, groups, teams and associations.

 Get started now

-We have compiled a comprehensive document covering the most relevant topics from the Knowledge & tips page, which you can download as a PDF free of charge and use for your club.
-In addition, eight experts from the fields of law and taxation, as well as topics related to youth development, public relations, digitalisation and event planning, have contributed to this document.
+We have selected the most relevant topics relating to knowledge & tips page create a complete document that you can download as a PDF free of charge and use for your club.
+In addition, eight experts from the fields of law & tax and on topics related to youth promotion, public relations, digitization and event planning were involved.

-To make it easier for clubs to access important information, the club handbook is available free of charge.
+To make it easier for associations to access important information, the club handbook is available free of charge.

 With the contributions of experienced experts, the handbook provides reliable guidance for anyone who wants to assume responsibility in the club or modernize processes.
 This means that you have the most important club knowledge in one place — presented in an understandable way and always at hand.

 Together with a legal expert (lawyer) from practice, we have created a download area with many important documents as samples.
 Everything revolves around the topics of the board, members, events and meetings.
 From data protection documents, declarations of membership and resignation to loan agreements and discharge of the Executive Board.
-Over 35 documents are waiting for you.
+There are over 35 documents waiting for you.
 Prepared by club law experts and purchased for just a few euros.

 The following two forms are essential when founding a club in Austria.
 With the “Build a club” form, initial important information about the club (name, competent authority, club headquarters, etc.) can be entered.
 The second is the sample statutes provided by the BMI.
-You can find more Information about setting up a club in Austria in our article.
+More information about founding a company in Austria you can find out in our article.

 Since every canton in Switzerland has a slightly different structure in terms of authorities and forms, we will give a specific example here using the Canton of Zurich (Directorate of Justice and Home Affairs).
 The statutes can of course be used for each canton.
-You can find more Information about setting up a club in Switzerland in our article.
+More information about setting a club up in Switzerland you can find out in our article.

 In any case, a data protection provision must be adapted to your needs and requirements in the club.
 We have therefore deliberately given you the opportunity to change our pattern at your discretion in order to tailor it specifically to your club.